josugoar/dotfiles/README.md

 sudo ./install.sh
 ```

+**THIS ASSUMES FEDORA AS THE OPERATING SYSTEM, INSTALL PROGRAMS MANUALLY OTHERWISE.**

 **REMEBER, THE INSTALLATION SCRIPT INSTALLS ALL PACKAGES, WHICH MIGHT NOT BE THE DESIRED BEHAVIOUR IN YOUR CASE.**

 The dotfiles will be symlinked to their appropiate locations using **GNU Stow**.
 There is an effort to respect modern desktop Linux standards aiming to use the **XDG Base Directory Specification** and the default `XDG_CONFIG_HOME`.